NicoC7/NicolasBookStore/NicolasBookStore/README.txt

 4:15 I have been working in a copy of the project for a couple of hours and now I will try to solve my issues in this assignment.

+4:22 I'm going folder by folder camparing my project with the one you gave us.

+4:23 Done the CategoryRepository and the iCategoryRepository.